eddieguo-1128/DualDiff/README.md

   - [ ] Cold start: train all modules jointly from scratch
   - [ ] Step-by-step freezing: pretrain encoder/decoder, then freeze and fine-tune classifier
 - [ ] **Experiment with multimodality**: @Parusha and Eddie
-  - [ ] (FEIS) Think about creatively combining all three stages/modalities (hearing, thinking, speaking); maybe introducing a separate "encoder" for each stage/modality and then fusing it before passing to the diffusion ddpm block
+  - [ ] (FEIS) Think about creatively combining all three stages/modalities (hearing, thinking, speaking); maybe introducing a separate "encoder" for each stage/modality and then fusing it before passing to the diffusion DDPM block
 - [x] **Run EDA & viz**: @Mengchun
   - [x] (ALL) Run t-SNE/PCA on EEG inputs VS labels (train set)
   - [x] (ALL) Run t-SNE/PCA on EEG inputs VS subjects (train set)